 Alexandra Gibson is a photographer with a background in both art photography and journalism.
 Her images carry a strong sense of personal and editorial narrative with an eye for the surreal.
 Her most current style represents a cross-fertilization of social realism, erotica, and concepts of spirituality.
 With ten years of darkroom and printing experience, Gibson marries the traditions of the photographic art to the digital.

-For the last 7 years Gibson has traveled to 14 countries photographing the current series The Collective Dream.
+For the last 9 years Gibson has traveled over 20 countries photographing the current series The Collective Dream.

 In 2012 Skotia Gallery in Culver City premiered the solo exhibition of the slaughterhouse photographic series For Consumption Only